If you work a 12 hour or night shift, this guide is going to be a game-changer.

 Can’t bring a blender to work?
 Stick a scoop of protein in a shaker bottle, and BAM – there’s 25 g of protein prepared in 60 seconds.
 Add a bag of mixed veggies from the microwave and you’ve got yourself a really weird meal that is pretty damn easy to prepare and pretty damn good for you.

-A word of caution: Smoothies from Smoothie King don’t count, as they have more sugar than two cans of Coke.
-Neither do Naked Juices.
+A word of caution: Smoothies from Smoothie King don’t count, as they have more sugar than two cans of Coke and HUNDREDS of calories.
+Naked Juices are also terrible for you.
 They might look healthy, but they’re not.
 LOOK AT THE LABEL AND PAY ATTENTION TO THE SUGAR CONTENT!

 Now, along with empty liquid calories, let’s talk about empty food calories.